+Field Description

+Security Mode Select the Security Mode (encryption and authentication) for the wireless network.

+Possible values:

+• OWE-Transition:

-Field Description Security Mode Select the Security Mode (encryption and authentication) for the wireless network.
-Possible values: • OWE-IFANSILION. (Ŧ Note Please note: if you want to use OWE-Transition , you must first configure a Wireless Network (VSS) with a self- chosen SSID and the Security Mode inactive as a basis.
-Then, you can configure the OWE transition network selecting this base network under Base Network (SSID) .
+Field Description Note Please note: if you want to use OWE-Transition , you must first configure a Wireless Network (VSS) with a self-chosen SSID and the Security Mode inactive as a basis.
+Then, you can configure the OWE transition network selecting this base network under Base Network (SSID).
 This connects these networks.
-The security mode of the open OWE transition network can not be changed.
-After deleting or changing the security mode of the base network or selecting another base network, you can change the se- curity mode of the OWE transition network again.
+The security mode of the open OWE transition network cannot be changed.
+After deleting or changing the security mode of the base network or selecting another base network, you can change the security mode of the OWE transition network again.
 If the open basic network is deleted, an OWE network remains instead of the OWE transition network.
-If the OWE trans- ition network is deleted, an open basic network remains.
+If the OWE transition network is deleted, an open basic network remains.
 The OWE-Transition setting does not require the input of a Preshared Key and is suitable for open guest networks.
 Data transmission between access point and client is encrypted for clients supporting WPA3 .
-For clients not supporting WPA3 , data transmission is unencypted.

-Field Description Note LE OWE only works with clients supporting WPA3 The OWE setting does not require the input of a Preshared Key and is suitable for open guest networks.
-Nevertheless, data transmission between the access point and the clients is encrypted.
-Inactive: Neither encryption nor authentication WPA-PSK (default value): WPA Preshared Key • WPA Enterprise: 802.111/TKIP WPA Mode For Security Mode = WPA-PSK and WPA Enterprise Possible values: • WPA: WLAN clients that support WPA can connect. • WPA2: WLAN clients that support WPA2 can connect. • WPA3: Only WLAN clients that support WPA3 can connect. • WPA and WPA2: WLAN clients that support WPA1 or WPA2 can connect. • WPA2 and WPA3 (default value): WLAN clients that support WPA2 or WPA3 can connect.
+For clients not supporting WPA3 , data transmission is unencrypted. • OWE (子) Note OWE only works with clients supporting WPA3.
+The OWE setting does not require the input of a Preshared Key and is suitable for open guest networks.
+Nevertheless, data transmission between the access point and the clients is encrypted. • Inactive: Neither encryption nor authentication • WPA-PSK (default value): WPA Preshared Key • WPA Enterprise: 802.11i/TKIP WPA Mode For Security Mode = WPA-PSK and WPA Enterprise

+Field Description Possible values: WPA: WLAN clients that support WPA can connect.
+WPA2: WLAN clients that support WPA2 can connect.
+WPA3: Only WLAN clients that support WPA3 can connect.
+WPA and WPA2: WLAN clients that support WPA1 or WPA2 can connect.
+WPA2 and WPA3 (default value): WLAN clients that support WPA2 or WPA3 can connect.
 Base Network (SSID) For Security Mode = OWE-Transition Specify which network is to be used as a basis for an OWE transition network.
-Select the SSID of a network configured with Security Mode = inactive (see note under parameter Security Mode in section OWE-Transition).
+Select the SSID of a network configured with Security Mode = inactive (see note under parameter Security Mode in section OWE-Transition ).
 WPA Cipher For Security Mode = WPA-PSK or WPA Enterprise and for WPA Mode = WPA or WPA and WPA2 Select the type of encryption you want to apply.
-Possible values:

-Field Description AES : AES is used.
-TKIP: TKIP is used.
-AES and TKIP (default value): AES or TKIP is used.
+Possible values: • AES: AES is used. • TKIP: TKIP is used. • AES and TKIP (default value): AES or TKIP is used.
 WPA2 Cipher For Security Mode = WPA-PSK or WPA Enterprise and for WPA Mode = WPA2 or WPA and WPA2 Select the type of encryption you want to apply.
-Possible values: • AES : AES is used. • AES and TKIP (default value): AES or TKIP is used.
+Possible values: • AES: AES is used. • AES and TKIP (default value): AES or TKIP is used.
+WPA2/3 Cipher For Security Mode = WPA PSK or WPA Enterprise and for WPA Mode = WPA2 and WPA3 only AES encryption is supported.
+No further settings are required.

+Field Description WPA3 Cipher For Security Mode = WPA PSK or WPA Enterprise and for WPA Mode = WPA3 AES encryption with the following AES variants is supported: • AES • AES-GCMP • AES-256 • AES-GCMP-256.
 Preshared Key Only for Security Mode = WPA-PSK Enter the WPA password.
-Enter an ASCII string with 8 - 63 characters.
-Note Change the default Preshared Key!
-If the key has not been changed, your device will not be protected against unau- thorised access!
+Enter an ASCII string with 8 - 63 characters. 了 Note Change the default Preshared Key!
+If the key has not been changed, your device will not be protected against unauthorized access!
 RADIUS Server Only for Security Mode = WPA Enterprise You can control access to a wireless network via a RADIUS server.
-You can select from the RADIUS servers configured under Sys- tem Management->Remote Authentication->RADIUS->New .
+You can select from the RADIUS servers configured under System Management-&gt;Remote Authentication-&gt;RADIUS-&gt;New .